Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 1.3 Scope & Standards

 Cred Score operates on Base (Coinbase's Ethereum L2) and leverages ERC-8004, the emerging agent identity standard co-authored by MetaMask, Google, and Coinbase.
-ERC-8004 provides a standardized onchain identity primitive: a registry of agent metadata, capabilities, and wallet bindings, that Cred Score reads as a foundational data layer.
+ERC-8004 provides a standardized onchain identity primitive: a registry of agent metadata, capabilities, and wallet bindings, as well as a Reputation Registry for raw feedback signals, that Cred Score reads as foundational data layers.

 2. The Helixa Identity Model